tracysteinberg/e14_classnotes/week_03/day_1/cinema_crud_sql_hw/homework.md

 psql -d marvel -f marvel.sql
 ```

 Use the supplied data as the source of data to answer the questions.
-Copy the SQL command you have used to get the answer, and paste it below the question, along with the result they gave.
+Copy the SQL command you have used to get the answer, and paste it below the question.

 ## Questions